kparc/kcc/README.md

-# +/∞
+# k crash course

-plus over infinity / 𝒌 crash course
+a gentle introduction to k language is elsewhere.

 **[genesis](#genesis)**